 In a second data collection period, we obtained results on $65$ binary classification models.
-We found that \ourmethod{} provided improvements over the production models on the logloss metric for $80.3\%$ of the models, on the PRAUC metric for $75.4\%$ of the models, on the AUROC for $79.3\%$, and ECE for $86\%$.
+We found that \ourmethod{} provided improvements over the production models on the log loss metric for $80.3\%$ of the models, on the PRAUC metric for $75.4\%$ of the models, on the AUROC for $79.3\%$, and ECE for $86\%$.